iwatakeshi/tokei/README.md

 ##Contribution

-I would gladly any contribution!
+I would gladly accept any contribution!
 The source is well commented and short (~70 without commments).
 Just fork and pull!

 ##Known Issues